JoeyJosephBotros/Multicloud-VulnLab/README.md

 # Multi-Cloud Security Lab
-Cross-Cloud Credential Loop Attack Scenario
+A Cross-Cloud Vulnerable Attack Scenario

 A deliberately vulnerable multi-cloud environment for security testing and demonstration purposes.